LSSTDESC/Smokescreen/README.md

 ```bash
 conda env create -f environment.yml
 ```
-This will create a new environment called `desc_blinding` with the required packages.
+This will create a new environment called `desc_smokescreen` with the required packages.
 You can activate the environment with:
 ```bash
 conda activate desc_blinding
 ```

 **Using an existing environment:**

-If you want to install the `blinding` package in an existing environment, you can install it using:
+If you want to install the `Smokescreen` package in an existing environment, you can install it using:
 ```bash
 conda activate myenv
 conda env update --name myenv --file environment.yml --prune
 ```

-After installing the dependencies from `environment.yml`, you can install the `blinding` package using:
+After installing the dependencies from `environment.yml`, you can install the `Smokescreen` package using:
 ```bash
 python -m pip install [-e] .
 ```